endlos99/xdt99/doc/MANUAL.md

 The `-N` option changes the host filename, not the TI filename.
 It is therefore only useful for short TIFILES files, e.g., for use with the Classic 99 emulator.

-If we want to view the meta data information of a TIFILES or v9t9 file, we can use the info option `-I`.
+If we want to view the metadata information of a TIFILES or v9t9 file, we can use the info option `-I`.

     $ xdm99.py -I ashello.asm.tfi